zappascout/devil_notes-sources/docs/notes_16_devil.md

 under the guise of "reason."
-Two things I had noticed with other Bay Area Libertarians of my acquaintance were that a) for people who trumpeted "individual freedom," they tended to have a lot of highly prescriptive rules about how that "freedom" should be manifested, and
+Two things I had noticed with other Bay Area Libertarians of my acquaintance were that a) for people who trumpeted "individual freedom," they tended to have a lot of highly prescriptive rules about how that "freedom" should be deployed, and
-b) in fetishizing the individual as a theoretical construct, they wound up denying individuals their individuality.
+b) in fetishizing "the individual" as a theoretical construct, they wound up denying individuals their individuality.

 ==Libertarianism didn't originate in California but found a fertile breeding ground here==:
-Roger MacNamee explains the appeal of
-Libertarianism to tech people very well in his book *Zucked*.
+The VC and early Facebook investor Roger MacNamee explains the appeal of Libertarianism to tech people very well in his book *Zucked*.

 ###348